lyeoni/pretraining-for-language-understanding/README.md

 - Input : a sentence
 - Output : the probability of the input sentence

-While language modeling is a typical _unsupervised learning_ on large corpus, we turn this into a _sequence of supervised learning_ in this repo.
+While language modeling is a typical _unsupervised learning_ on massive corpus, we turn this into a _sequence of supervised learning_ in this repo.

 #### Autoregressive Language Model